The Temple of Trash

 Upcycled functional art series

 An ongoing collaboration turning discarded materials into functional art.
 Working with studios including Woodtomdoit, Studio Gimp, and YidaCNC, the series uses luffa, rush grass, bamboo, foam, metals, and more to test how 'dirty' materials can carry beauty and use.
+What started as lockdown experiments became a full exhibition at Lei Gallery, proving that coordination between makers matters more than the quality of raw material.

 Remote collaboration